This unit introduces and explores 24-hour time and time zones.

 - To work out the difference in time between two countries count how many zones they are apart.
 For example, New Zealand and Peru are seven zones apart so the time in Lima is 7 hours ahead or 17 hours behind that in Wellington.

-Using a phone or Skype ring someone in Australia.
-Be sure to ask them the time and the latest cricket score.
+- Using a phone or Skype ring someone in Australia.
+Be sure to ask them the time.

 Let students use the map.